 Hear us out: If your kids are having trouble popping their ears during takeoff and landing, sucking on lollipops can help.
 It also helps during temper tantrums and meltdowns (You're on a plane: You do what you have to do).
-And don't be afraid to offer them to the harried parents a few rows up.
-Works like magic.
+Don't be afraid to offer them to the harried parents a few rows up—it works like magic.

 Use These Free Bingo Printables

 If the power on the tablet runs out, and you're up for a family game, whip out a few air travel BINGO cards and start scanning the aisles for your winning items.
 See a beverage cart?
 Check!!
 Hear someone sneeze?
 BINGO!
 You can make your own cards or try these free printables from Mom It Forward.

 The frequent flyers over at Nourishing Little Souls picked up this hack from a flight attendant for when their little ones’ ears pop en route.
 Simply pour steaming hot water onto paper towels and stuff them into the bottom of two cups.
 Then, hold the cups so that they’re sealed over your kid’s ears.
 Any pressure disappears in a flash.